dreamportdev/Osdev-Notes/Memory_Management/Paging.md

 ## What is Paging?

 Paging is a memory management scheme that introduce the concept of **_logical address_** (virtual address) and **_Virtual Memory_** to the operating system.
-On x86_* architectures it is achieved via hardware.
-Using this tecnique we create a new layer of addressing above the memory space (the physical address space), that introduce a mapping between a physical address and a logical one, and few more features (like access protection, level protection, etc.)
+On x86_\* architectures it is achieved via hardware.
+Using this tehcnique we create a new layer of addressing above the memory space (the physical address space), that introduce a mapping between a physical address and a logical one, and few more features (like access protection, level protection, etc.)

-Paging introduce few new concepts that are explained below
+Paging introduces a few new concepts that are explained below

 ### Page
 A _page_ is a contiguous block of physical  memory of fixed size, and it represent the smallest unit of data for a virtal memory management unit, and usually is described by a single entry in a Page Table